-Teck Resources Limited, as Operator of the Schaft Creek Joint Venture, has delivered a draft of the proposed 2016 budget and program for the Schaft Creek project.
+Teck, as the Operator of the SCJV, has delivered a draft of the proposed 2016 budget and program for the Schaft Creek project.
 The draft of the proposed 2016 program is currently being reviewed by Copper Fox.
-Details of the 2016 program and estimated costs will be announced when the program has been finalized and approved by the Management Committee of the Schaft Creek Joint Venture.
+Details of the 2016 program and estimated costs will be announced when the program has been finalized and approved by the Management Committee of the SCJV.